Page 112

 GPT

-Mockery of labor gives way to a rough defense of work as inherited force, with steel-mill sparks and timber-camp chains turning a so-called fool into someone briefly standing in for giants.
+Mockery of labor gives way to a rough defense of work as inherited force, with steel-mill sparks and timber-camp chains turning a self-called fool into someone briefly standing in for giants.

-The poem begins from humiliation, with bad tools, bad judgment, and a bridge not tied off, but it refuses to leave the speaker there.
-Sparks in the mill become souls, which turns industrial work into something sacred and collective rather than merely exhausting.
-The last turn toward movie stars does not sound starstruck so much as corrective: measured against real labor, a life may have carried more weight than it first appeared to.
+The page begins from humiliation, bad tools, bad judgment, and a bridge not tied off, but it refuses to leave the speaker there.
+Sparks in the mill become peoples souls, turning industrial work into something sacred and collective rather than merely exhausting.
+The corrected timber-camp line and final movie-star comparison make the ending feel corrective: measured against real labor, a life may have carried more weight than it first appeared to.

 Claude